 - It sets the presentation and disclosure requirements for discontinued operations.

-A non-current asset must be classified as held for sale if most of its carrying amount is expected to be recovered via future cash flows from the sale of the asset rather than future cash flows from use.
-IFRS 5 will not apply to a non-current asset that is going to be abandoned, as the carrying amount of an abandoned asset will be recovered through future use.
+To classify a non-current asset as "held for sale," most of the asset's carrying amount should be recoverable from future cash flows generated by the sale, rather than from its use.
+However, IFRS 5 won't be applicable to an asset that is expected to be abandoned, as the carrying amount of an abandoned asset will be recovered through its future use.

-To classify an asset as held for sale, the asset or disposal group must be available for immediate sale in its present condition and the sale must be highly probable.
-IFRS 5 sets out criteria for the sale to be highly probable:
+In order for an asset to be classified as "held for sale," the asset or disposal group should be immediately available for sale in its current condition, and the sale should be highly probable.
+IFRS 5 lays out certain criteria that must be met to classify a sale as highly probable:

-- Management must be committed to a plan to sell the asset;
+- The management must have a commitment to sell the asset

-- The sale must be completed within one year from the date of classification;
+- The sale must be completed within one year of the classification date

-Immediately before the asset is classified as held for sale, it should be measured under its applicable IFRS.
-Subsequently, after it has been classified as held for sale it must be measured at the lower of its carrying amount or fair value less costs to sell.
-However, IFRS 5 lists a few measurement exceptions:
+In order to properly classify an asset as held for sale, it must be measured according to the relevant IFRS.
+Once the classification has been made, the asset should be measured at the lower of its carrying amount or fair value less costs to sell.
+There are some exceptions to this rule, such as: